Table of Contents

 Condense Menu Options

 Use a design that offers less options and more fluency.
-With limited text and simple search functions, you can boost the user experience and make it easier for them to follow a clear call to action.
+With limited text and simple search functions, you can update your law firm’s website and boost the user experience and make it easier for them to follow a clear call to action.

 Test Page Loading Speed